Getting to know your therapist is an important part of the process.

 I hold a Ph.D. in criminology, and I am a licensed social worker (LMSW) in Georgia and New York.
 I received my Ph.D. at Simon Fraser University (Vancouver, BC, Canada), my Master of Science in Clinical Social Work at Columbia University (New York), and my bachelor's degree in social work, with a certificate in criminal justice, at the University of Wisconsin (Madison, Wisconsin).

-I also have extensive experience working with individuals involved in the justice system and those facing highly stigmatized or sensitive concerns, including problematic sexual behaviors.
+I have extensive experience working with individuals involved in the justice system and those facing highly stigmatized or sensitive concerns, including problematic sexual behaviors.
 In this work, I provide a structured, respectful, and nonjudgmental environment where clients can explore difficult topics openly and work toward meaningful, responsible change.

 Experienced in clinical, forensic, and evidence-based practice across multiple settings.